View weight loss medications

 But it’s not quite as simple as downing a glass of water or two.

 More recent research has had similar findings.
 A 2022 review of studies concluded that “preloading water” — drinking water before meals — can promote weight loss.
-More specifically, drinking about 17 ounces before sitting down to eat may improve weight loss by two to five pounds over three months.
-Not bad for the humble glass of water.

-Water Suppresses Your Appetite
+1. Water Suppresses Your Appetite

 Water may also impact hunger hormones, including:

-• Ghrelin.
-This is the hormone that signals hunger to the brain.
+• Ghrelin: This is the hormone that signals hunger to the brain.

-• Leptin.
-Leptin is an appetite-suppressing hormone.
+• Leptin: Leptin is an appetite-suppressing hormone.

-• Insulin.
-When insulin is imbalanced, you might feel hungry.
+• Insulin: When insulin is imbalanced, you might feel hungry.

-• Cholecystokinin.
-This hormone stimulates the digestion of protein and fat.
+• Cholecystokinin: This hormone stimulates the digestion of protein and fat.

-• Glucagon-like peptide-1.
-Also called GLP-1, this hormone contributes to feeling full.
+• Glucagon-like peptide-1: Also called GLP-1, this hormone contributes to feeling full.

-In simple terms, drinking more water can suppress appetite while helping you feel fuller and more satisfied at meal times.
+In simple terms, drinking more water can suppress your appetite while helping you feel fuller and more satisfied at meal times.
 This can lead to eating less, promoting weight loss.

-Drinking water also seemed to reduce levels of copeptin, a protein that — in high levels — is linked to a larger waist circumference, elevated blood pressure, high BMI and obesity.
+Drinking water also seemed to reduce levels of copeptin, a protein that — in high levels — is linked to a larger waist circumference, elevated blood pressure, high BMI, and obesity.

-Water Stimulates Your Metabolism and Burns Calories
+2. Water Stimulates Your Metabolism and Burns Calories

 Does water increase metabolism?
 Again, it sounds like wishful thinking, but the science is there.

-A small 2003 study with 14 participants found drinking around 17 ounces of water increased metabolic rate by 30 percent.
+A 2003 study on 14 participants found drinking about 17 ounces of water increased metabolic rate by 30 percent.
 The effect started kicking in 10 minutes after drinking water and reached its peak in 30 to 40 minutes.
-In absolute terms, the number of calories burned by doing this wasn’t too great, but on a weight loss journey, every bit can matter.
-Drinking colder water, it seems, burns more calories, because of the energy that needs to go into heating the water up.

-Water Can Increase Fat Oxidation
+3. Water Can Increase Fat Oxidation

 Water may increase the rate of lipolysis — the breakdown of fat for energy in your body.